Esri/calcite-ui-icons/README.md

 console.log(arrowLeft16); // => "M16 6v3H5.035l5 5H6.5L0 7.5 6.5 1h3.536l-5 5z"
 ```

+The icon names in JS imports will be lower camel case.
 If the icon name starts with a number (ex.
 2d-explore, 3d-glasses) prefix the name with `i`.
 This is due to the fact that JavaScript variables cannot begin with a number.

 **Note**: It is not recommended to import the entire library of icons.
 This will have negative performance implications.
 Use the technique above to select only the icons your users actually need to download.